joshdabosh/tf2-docker-comp/README.md

 ### anything else

-If you want to have greater control over customization, you can just find the running container with `docker container ls` and get a shell on it with `docker exec -it <id> bash`.
+If you want to have greater control over customization, you can attach to the service with `docker-compose exec tf2-comp bash`.
 Then, you can download, delete, or modify anything you want on the filesystem.

 ## Known Issues